conlpate/dsc-phase-3-project/README.md

 Our final model has a few added and altered parameters compared to the vanilla model, but the primary increase in performance can be attributed to oversampling the minority class via SMOTE.

 In the attached notebook, you'll see various random forest classifiers fit with feature importance, hyperparameter tuning and a combination of the two with SMOTE.
-However, the best performing model with the highest recall score was also, as mentioned above, the simplest.
+However, the best performing model with the highest recall score was, as mentioned above, the simplest.

 ![SMOTECM](https://github.com/conlpate/dsc-phase-3-project/blob/main/images/CM:AUC.png)